Step #1 to Get a CDL License: Truck Driver Training

 Step #2 to Get a CDL License: Obtaining a CLP

-- Proof of residency, in the form of a utility bill, bank statement, or similar document.
+- Showing proof of residency, in the form of a utility bill, car title, lease/rental agreement, or similar document.

-- Permit fee, which as noted above, may vary by state and type.
+- Paying the permit fee, which, as noted above, may vary by state and type.

-- 14-day waiting period before taking road skills test, during which student must hold a valid CLP.
+- Fulfilling a 14-day waiting period before taking the road skills test, during which the student must hold a valid CLP.

 Step #3 to Get a CDL License: Completing the CDL Testing & Requirements